murrain/handbook/how-we-work/sprint-project-management.md

 		* A Story must be associated with a Sprint OR have a deadline or both
 		* A Story must have an owner
 		* A Story must have an Epic, unless purely operational/transitory and not clearly relevant to broader company goals
 	* **Epics** are collections of Stories that make up a broader group of work.
-Epics can be thought of a Projects.
+Epics can be thought of as Projects.
-		* Examples of Epcis might be:
+		* Examples of Epics might be:
 			* `Year-end customer comms`
 			* `20.04 rollout`
 			* `Any Cloud prototyping`